Based on Sentencing Council Guidelines

 Identify Category

-The court determines your sentencing category based on your alcohol reading level.
+The court determines your drink driving penalty category based on your breath, blood or urine specimen reading under the Road Traffic Act.

 02